Appdynamics/rabbitmq-monitoring-extension/README.md

 1. Before the extension is installed, the prerequisites mentioned [here](https://community.appdynamics.com/t5/Knowledge-Base/Extensions-Prerequisites-Guide/ta-p/35213) need to be met.
 Please do not proceed with the extension installation if the specified prerequisites are not met.

+2. Download and install [Apache Maven](https://maven.apache.org/) which is configured with `Java 8` to build the extension artifact from source.
+You can check the java version used in maven using command `mvn -v` or `mvn --version`.
+If your maven is using some other java version then please download java 8 for your platform and set JAVA_HOME parameter before starting maven.

-2. The RabbitMQ Management Plugin must be enabled.
+3. The RabbitMQ Management Plugin must be enabled.
 Please refer to  [this page](http://www.rabbitmq.com/management.html) for more details.

-3. The extension needs to be able to connect to RabbitMQ in order to collect and send metrics.
+4. The extension needs to be able to connect to RabbitMQ in order to collect and send metrics.
 To do this, you will have to either establish a remote connection in between the extension and the product, or have an agent on the same machine running the product in order for the extension to collect and send the metrics.

 ## Installation
+1. Clone the "rabbitmq-monitoring-extension" repo using `git clone <repoUrl>` command.

-1. Run 'mvn clean install' from "RabbitMQMonitorRepo"
+2. Run 'mvn clean install' from "rabbitmq-monitoring-extension"
-2. Unzip the `RabbitMQMonitor-<VERSION>.zip` from `target` folder to the "<MachineAgent_Dir>/monitors" directory
+3. Unzip the `RabbitMQMonitor-<VERSION>.zip` from `target` folder to the "<MachineAgent_Dir>/monitors" directory
-3. Edit the file config.yml as described below in Configuration Section, located in    <MachineAgent_Dir>/monitors/RabbitMQMonitor and update the RabbitMQ server(s) details.
+4. Edit the file config.yml as described below in Configuration Section, located in    <MachineAgent_Dir>/monitors/RabbitMQMonitor and update the RabbitMQ server(s) details.
-4. All metrics to be reported are configured in metrics.xml.
+5. All metrics to be reported are configured in metrics.xml.
 Users can remove entries from metrics.xml to stop the metric from reporting.
-5. Restart the Machine Agent
+6. Restart the Machine Agent

 Please place the extension in the **"monitors"** directory of your **Machine Agent** installation directory.
 Do not place the extension in the **"extensions"** directory of your **Machine Agent** installation directory.